-Every year I pick a race to be my “big one” for the year – a race that stretches and pushing my limits in cycling.
+Every year I pick a race to be my “big one” for the year – a race that stretches and pushes my limits in cycling.
 I usually sign up for the race at least six months in advance and then orient my training around it.
-This year that big one was the Coast to Coast Gravel Grinder (C2C) that took place on June 22nd; it’s a 210 mile race across the great state of Michigan from the Lake Huron coast in Au Gres to the Lake Michigan coast in Ludington.
+This year that big one was the Coast to Coast Gravel Grinder (C2C) that took place on June 22nd.
+It’s a 210 mile race across the great state of Michigan from the Lake Huron coast in Au Gres to the Lake Michigan coast in Ludington.

-My wife (Beth) and I headed over to the east side of the state on the Friday before the race to attend the required racers meeting at a local campground.
-Matt Acker gave a preview of the course, conditions and rules of the race.
-From there we headed into Au Gres to grab some dinner and then set up for the night at the campground right in town.
+My wife, Beth, and I headed over to the east side of the state on the Friday before the race to attend the required racers’ meeting at a local campground.
+Matt Acker gave a preview of the course, conditions, and rules of the race.
+From there we headed into Au Gres to grab some dinner and set up for the night at the campground in town.
 First time sleeping in the bed of my truck!

 The C2C race started bright and early at 6am.
 All the racers and supporters were treated to a spectacular sunrise.
 I dipped my back tire in Lake Huron and it was off to the races.
 It began with a neutral rollout for the first six miles led by Acker.
 There was a section of the course about six miles in that was basically a gigantic mud pit.
 All racers had to dismount and try and find a line where they wouldn’t get muddied up.
 I had the unfortunate luck of having my right foot get completely submerged in mud.
 I started to have bad thoughts of riding the rest of the race with a nasty, muddy foot, but I pushed those thoughts out of my head knowing that I had an extra pair of bike shoes in the truck with Beth.

 The first two legs of the race (approx. 105 miles) flew by pretty easy.
 The first 55 miles were relatively flat and I was able to tuck into a nice paceline.
 The second 50 had a bit more elevation, but was still very enjoyable.